Ford Ranger 2.3L Common Problems

 Ford Ranger Reliability & Common Problems

-Throughout this engine guide, we closely examine some of the pros and cons associated with the Ford Ranger 2.3L Ecoboost engine.
-The 2.3 Ecoboost is generally a reliable engine with many positive attributes.
-However, no engine is perfect outright, and the Ford Ranger’s 2.3L EcoBoost does have some minor identifiable flaws in terms of overall design and performance.
+Throughout this guide, we closely examine some of the most common problems associated with the Ford Ranger 2.3L Ecoboost engine.
+It’s generally a reliable engine with many positive attributes.
+However, no engine is perfect, and the Ford Ranger’s 2.3L EcoBoost does have some identifiable flaws including head gasket failure, overheating, and carbon build-up.
+In this guide, I discuss these Ranger engine problems and reliability.

 Ranger 2.3 Ecoboost Common Problems